 The evaluator will do semi-structured interviews both with the field staff involved in the implementation of the program activities and our partners in Libreville and in the field (Rabi, Mandji, Tchibanga and Gamba).
-In Libreville, the assessor will meet with representatives of the Ministry of Water and Forests, the General Directorate of Protected Areas, the National Agency for National Parks, the Ministry of Agriculture, the Ministry of Tourism, Olam, Conservation Justice and the Institute for Agronomic and Forest Research (IRAF).
+In Libreville, the assessor will meet with representatives of the Ministry of Water and Forests, the Directeur Général de la Faune et des Aires Protégées (DGFAP), the ministry of the environment, the National Agency for National Parks, the Ministry of Agriculture, the Ministry of Tourism, Olam, The Nature Conservacy (TNC), Conservation Justice and Space for Giant.

-In the field, the assessor will meet the representatives of the ministries and agencies listed above, namely the Provincial Director of Water and Forests of Ngounié (Mouila), Olam (Mouila), the head of the cantonment of Water and Forests in Mandji, the ProLab team and the WWF team (Mandji); the curator of Moukalaba-Doudou national park (Tchibanga), the curator of Loango national park and the head of the wildlife brigade of Sette-Cama, the head of the agricultural sector, Ibonga, Homme Leph, associations of farmers and farmers, IRAF and the prefecture and departmental council (Gamba).
+In the field, the assessor will meet the representatives of the ministries and agencies listed above, namely the Provincial Director of Water and Forests of Ngounié (Mouila), Olam (Mouila), the ProLab team and the WWF team (Mandji); the curator of Moukalaba-Doudou national park (Tchibanga), the curator of Loango national park and the head of the wildlife brigade of Sette-Cama, the head of the agricultural sector, Ibonga, Kussu, Diboty, Luxury Green Resorts (LGR), Sette-Cama African Water, associations of farmers and local farmers and the prefecture and departmental council (Gamba).